alxbilger/physx_book/lagrangianmechanics.typ

 == Lagrangian

 #definition(title: "Lagrangian")[
-The Lagrangian $lagrangian$ of a system of particles is defined as:
+The Lagrangian $lagrangian$ of a system of particles is a scalar defined as:

 $
 lagrangian(position, velocity, t) = kineticenergy - potentialenergy